July marks the midpoint of the year with an increment in rain in

 March through

-September, with an average maximum UV index of 12, are months with the highest UV index in Vientiane, Laos.
-A UV Index reading of 11, and higher, represents an extreme threat to health from exposure to the Sun's UV rays for average individuals.
+September, with an average maximum UV index of 12.
+A UV Index estimate of 11, and higher, represents an extreme health hazard from exposure to the Sun's UV radiation for the average person.